lthealy/quip_training_evaluation/med-check/README.md

 To use:

 1).
 Put patches in patches_cancertype/.
 Filenames must be 1.png, 2.png, 3.png, ...
-For example, if the cancer type is brca, then you can put patches in patches_luad.
+For example, if the cancer type is brca, then you can put patches in patches_brca.
+I have put two example images.

 2).
 Access url: http://..../view_patches.php?ctype=cancertype&page=0